semitrivial/ExtendedEnvironments/README.md

 Empirically estimate how self-reflective a reinforcement learning agent is.
 This proof-of-concept library contains 25 so-called "extended environments" and infrastructure allowing you to run a reinforcement learning agent against those environments.
-Figuring out these environments seems to require that an agent self-reflect about itself (see Theory below), therefore an agent's performance in these environments can serve as a rough empirical estimate of how self-reflective the agent is.
+Performing well on average across the space of all extended environments seems to require that an agent self-reflect about itself (see Theory below), therefore it should be possible to empirically estimate an agent's self-reflection ability by running it across a suite of benchmark extended environments such as those in this library.

 **Note:** As this library is first-of-kind, we have made no attempt to optimize it.
 It is meant to serve more as a proof-of-concept.
 Rather than strenuously optimize the environments in the library, we have instead designed environments of theoretical interest.
 Measurements obtained from this library should not be used to make real-world policy-decisions related to self-reflection.
-Self-reflection should not be confused with consciousness (the two might be related, but that is beyond the scope of this library).

 ## Theory